aissaelouafi/stream2graph/README.md

 - Logs generator image to generate logs
 - Fake Data generator (Graph and Logs)

-## Repository Structure (Folders & File descriptions)

-### Features optional
-- Graph and Linear Data generator
-- Unstructured Data Parsing (Logstach)
-- Streams generator (from multiple data sources)
-- Strams ingestion (Apache Kafka)
-- Graph storage (Apache AGE + PostgreSQL, Neo4j)
-- Big graph storage (JanusGraph, TigerGraph)
-- Graph Algorithms (Scikit-network, GraphTools, Neo4j, TigerGraph )
-- Distributed Graph Processing (GraphFrames, Apache Gelly)
-- Online and Incremental Learning (River)

-### How to run set up or run the data pipeline using Docker or Stream 2 Graph ?
+### How to run set up or run the data pipeline using Stream2Graph ?

 To run the `stream2graph` pipeline,
 - copy the `logs` folder (Data) to the working directory